aredn/documentation/arednHow-toGuides/babel.rst

 *Contributor: Tim Wilkerson KN6PLV*

-The AREDN® team introduced a new routing protocol with the ultimate goal of replacing OLSR.
-OLSR has many faults which AREDN® has lived with for a long time, so for the last couple of years we’ve been looking at alternatives and making incremental changes to the codebase to allow us to introduce something better.
-We have now added `Babel <https://www.irif.fr/~jch/software/babel/>`_ to AREDN®.
+The AREDN® team implemented a new routing protocol called `Babel <https://www.irif.fr/~jch/software/babel/>`_ which replaced the original and obsolete protocol called OLSR.
 Babel has a number of qualities which make it good for AREDN®.

-First, it’s a loop free protocol so, regardless of how the network is changing, routing loops will never form in the network.
-Second, it’s primarily a reactive protocol which sends changes to neighbors when needed rather than broadcasting its state continually.
-Third, the protocol understands the difference between wired, wireless, and tunneled links – the three link types AREDN® utilizes.
-Fourth, it’s a layer-3 routing protocol, which integrates easily with how AREDN® already operates.
-Fifth, it’s highly configurable which will allow an optimal setup for our use case.
-Finally, it’s simple.
+1. It’s a loop free protocol so, regardless of how the network is changing, routing loops will never form in the network.

-We considered a number of options, and another contender was *BATMAN Advanced*.
-Unfortunately it is not a good fit for AREDN® as it primarily focuses on level-2 wireless networking.
-AREDN® needs a protocol which can do more.
-We evaluated how we could use BATMAN and it wasn’t simple, efficient, or pretty.
+2. It’s primarily a reactive protocol which sends changes to neighbors when needed rather than broadcasting its state continually.
+3. The protocol understands the difference between wired, wireless, and tunneled links – the three link types AREDN® utilizes.
+4. It’s a layer-3 routing protocol, which integrates easily with how AREDN® already operates.
+5. It’s highly configurable which will allow an optimal setup for our use case.
+6. Finally, it’s simple.

 If you’re interested in more comparisons between Babel and other options, there are many good presentations on YouTube. `This <https://www.youtube.com/watch?v=1zMDLVln3XM>`_ is a great primer on Babel itself.

-Babel was initially deployed alongside OLSR with the two will operating in parallel.
-If there is a Babel path between two nodes in the network, then Babel routes will be used to send traffic.
-If not, then OLSR routes will be used.
-This allows us to deploy Babel and examine its performance in our networks without disturbing nodes which are not running Babel.
-Be aware that older radios with limited memory – the ones using the *tiny* firmware images – will not be able to support both protocols and should be replaced rather than upgraded.
+Babel was initially deployed alongside OLSR with the two operating in parallel.
+This allowed us to examine Babel's performance in our networks without disturbing nodes which were not running Babel.
+The results indicated that Babel outperformed OLSR in several areas, providing a more stable network, better routing decisions, and lower network overhead.

-Evaluating success will depend on a few things, and the more feedback from the community the better.
-Our goals are to provide a more stable network, better routing decisions, and lower network overhead.
-Nodes running OLSR+Babel firmware will be able to link with both types of nodes, however they do not serve as a gateway between the two routing protocols.
-Nodes running OLSR-only firmware will still be able to link with other OLSR-capable nodes in their network, but they will be unable to route to nodes running Babel-only firmware.